HaiHongLa/disaster_tweets/README.md

-A Twitter bot that analyzes the most recent Tweets and retrieve those that are related to disasters or crimes Link to the sample results: https://docs.google.com/spreadsheets/d/1N4jFTRfVuidPfv6Q-K92ZO5uePsg3yxqjTSSscBNSsk/edit?usp=sharing
+A Twitter bot that analyzes the most recent Tweets and retrieve those that are related to disasters or crimes.
+Link to the sample results: https://docs.google.com/spreadsheets/d/1N4jFTRfVuidPfv6Q-K92ZO5uePsg3yxqjTSSscBNSsk/edit?usp=sharing